Skip to main content

 Q: What media formats are supported?

-A: Supported formats: All FFMPEG supported formats are accepted.
+A: Supported formats: All FFMPEG supported formats are accepted as input.

 For example: